nzaman7878/javascript-interview-exercises/README.md

 48 - Create a function that takes in a sentence and return a running lists of consonants per word and vowels per word.

 49 -  Create a function that takes the month and year (as integers) and returns the number of days in that month.

+50 - Given two integers representing the numerator and denominator of a fraction, return the fraction in string format.